- The Windows 10 update log doesn't get stored on your computer anymore, but we will show you how to see it.

 2. Use Event Viewer

-If you want more options, check out this article to find the best event log viewers that you can use on Windows 10.
+If you want more options, check our comprehensive article to find the best event log viewers that you can use on Windows 10.

 By following these two methods you will be able to once again read the Windows Update Log as you used to in previous versions of Windows.